gluppler/S-NES-BOY/template/README.md

-# NES Template
+# S-NES Template

 A minimal, working NES program template ready for immediate use.
-This template provides a complete foundation for NES development with proper initialization, NMI handling, and frame synchronization.
+This template provides a complete foundation for NES development with proper initialization, NMI handling, and frame synchronization, following all S-NES principles and documentation.

 ## Overview